 - The first section (the gun section) should hold 10 rifles or shotguns, but will actually fit only 6.

 - The second section of the cabinet has 4 removable steel shelves.
 Each shelf is padded with foam to reduce the chances of scratching.
-You can use the shelves to store your handguns, ammunition, scopes, tactical flashlights, or other gun accessories (such as hearing protection or shooting glasses), or you can remove all of them and store other rifles inside it.
+You can use the shelves to store your handguns, ammunition, scopes, or other gun accessories.

 The whole construction is made out of steel.
 The doors are made out of reinforced steel and have additional steel plates to protect the locking mechanism.
 The locking mechanism uses a 3-point system with a key coded, double-bitted lock.
 This is a nice and secure system.
 The security cabinet can be bolted to the floor or to the wall.
 There are several pre-drilled holes you can use for anchoring.
 The barrel rests are a very nice feature.
 You can use them to store every weapon in an upright position, and you can even let the scopes mounted because the barrel rests will accommodate them.